-- Bonds and other fixed income securities are valued at closing bid prices.
-Where the bid price is not available, fair value is calculated using discounted cash flows based on current market yields of instruments with similar characteristics. - Pooled funds are valued at the unit value supplied by the pooled fund administrator and which represent the Plan's proportionate share of underlying net assets at fair value determined using closing bid prices. - Equities are valued at quoted year end closing prices.
+- 1. Short-term notes and deposits are valued at cost plus accrued interest which approximates fair value. - 2.
+Derivatives consist of currency forwards which are financial contracts, the value of which is derived from the value of underlying assets, indices, interest rates or exchange rates. - Bonds and other fixed income securities are valued at closing bid prices.
+Where the bid price is not available, fair value is calculated using discounted cash flows based on current market yields of instruments with similar characteristics. - 4.
+Pooled funds are valued at the unit value supplied by the pooled fund administrator and which represent the Plan's proportionate share of underlying net assets at fair value determined using closing bid prices. - Equities are valued at quoted year end closing prices.
 Where the bid price is not available or reliable, fair value is determined using accepted industry valuation methods. - 6.
 Real estate consists of an investment in a pooled fund.
 The fund invests in a real estate, participating mortgages and property for development or resale.
 The investment is valued at the unit value supplied by the pooled fund administrator and which represents the Plan's proportionate share of underlying net assets at fair value.